scalacenter/scala-advent-of-code/docs/puzzles/day17.md

 velocities.

-That gives us the lower bounds for `x` and `y` velocities, what about the upper bound for the velocities?
+That gives us the lower bounds for `x` and `y` velocities, what about the upper bounds for the velocities?

 We know that a trajectory is invalid if it goes beyond the target in a single step, so the largest single step that the probe can move is the